sleeyax/burp-awesome-tls/README.md

 We use semantic versioning and significant changes to the extension GUI are considered major.
 This way you only need to swap out the server binaries when new minor versions are released.

+**NOTE**: if you want to help out with improving the build process/releases, see [this issue](https://github.com/sleeyax/burp-awesome-tls/issues/13).

 ## Manual build Instructions
 This extension was developed with JetBrains IntelliJ (and GoLand) IDE.
 The build instructions below assume you're using the same tools to build.